niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 YAML configuration file
 =======================

 Some of the content for the Jinja variables has already been defined by ``ABIN LAUNCHER`` at this point, with the help of the :doc:`scanning <abin_launcher.scan>` and :doc:`scaling <abin_launcher.job_scale>` processes.
 For the rest, another YAML file needs to be created, called the configuration file, which contains all the parameters specific to each calculation.
-Note that just like you can define multiple geometry files, you can define multiple configuration file if the need arises.
+Note that just like you can define multiple geometry files, you can define multiple configuration files if the need arises.

 To illustrate this part of the process, let's continue with our |C2H6| example.
 We need the following information: